sul-dlss/cybersource-rest-ruby/README.md

 # Ruby Sample Code for the CyberSource SDK
-This repository contains working code samples which demonstrate Ruby integration with the CyberSource REST APIs through the CyberSource Ruby SDK.
+This repository contains working code samples which demonstrate Ruby integration with the CyberSource REST APIs through the [CyberSource Ruby SDK] (https://github.com/CyberSource/cybersource-rest-client-ruby).

 ## Using the Sample Code

 The samples are all completely independent and self-contained.
 You can analyze them to get an understanding of how a particular method works, or you can use the snippets as a starting point for your own project.
-The samples are organized into categories and common usage examples.
+The samples are organized into categories and common usage examples, similar to the [CyberSource API Reference](http://developer.cybersource.com/api/reference).

 You can run each sample directly from the command line.